nordic-institute/X-Road-code-samples/COMPONENTS.md

 **Technology used**:
 Java.

-**Component requirements**:
+**Extension requirements**:
-The component can be run on Linux / Windows as a standalone JAR (Java 7 or later).
-The component is compatible with X-Road v6.4 and later.
+The extension can be run on Linux / Windows as a standalone JAR (Java 7 or later).
+The extension is compatible with X-Road v6.4 and later.

 ## Qure Data Management Platform

-**Component type:** Functional component.
+**Extension type:** Functional extension.

 **Description:** Qure Data Management Platform is a web-based database software for collection, handling, and analysis of data under high quality, security, and robustness requirements.
 The platform is well suitable for rapid building of registries, biobanks, clinical trials, data management systems, statistical surveys, and other web-based database applications.
-It has built-in X-Road consumer support, with user interface assisted X-Road security server connection setup.
+It has built-in X-Road consumer support, with user interface assisted X-Road Security Server connection setup.
 The X-Road queries can be defined and run directly from server side JavaScript.

 **Developer:** Quretec, http://www.quretec.com/#qureplatform